openelections/docs/glossary.md

 #### State Legislature

-A state legislature is a generic term referring to the legislative body of any of the country’s 50 states.
+A state legislature is a generic term referring to the legislative body of any of the country's 50 states.
 The formal name varies from state to state.
-In 25 states, the legislature is simply called the Legislature, or the State Legislature, while in 19 states, the legislature is called the “General Assembly”.
+In 25 states, the legislature is simply called the Legislature, or the State Legislature, while in 19 states, the legislature is called the "General Assembly".
 In Massachusetts and New Hampshire, the legislature is called the General Court, while North Dakota and Oregon designate the legislature as the Legislative Assembly.
 Most states have two chambers, but Nebraska has just one.

 #### U.S. House